How to make sakura milk latte at home

 How to make pink sakura latte

-Sakura powder is made from finely powdered cherry blossom petals and it looks like matcha, just in a vibrant cherry pink color instead of green.
+Sakura powder is made from finely powdered cherry blossom petals and it looks similar to matcha, just in a vibrant cherry pink color instead of green.

 Usually sakura powder dissolves easily in water, but to prevent it from clumping, it’s good to stir it in a little amount of hot water first, making a sort of sakura concentrate.

-If you desire, you may add some sugar or your preferred alternative to it. - Assemble
+If you desire (specially if your sakura powder is unsweetened) you may add some sugar or your preferred alternative to it. - Assemble

 Sakura milk latte is enjoyable both warm and cool.